TheDreamLabUK/website/workshop-builder/docs/03_core_concepts_architecture.md

 # 3. Core Concepts & System Architecture

 Understanding the core concepts and architecture of Workshop Builder is key to using and extending it effectively.
-The system is built on the **OpenAI Codex Framework** principles for professional AI agent orchestration.
+The system is built on **OpenAI API integration** principles for professional AI agent orchestration.

 ## Core Concepts

-1.  **OpenAI Codex Framework Integration:** Workshop Builder is built from the ground up to leverage the OpenAI Codex Framework, providing advanced AI reasoning, professional output standards, and comprehensive error handling throughout the system.
+1.  **OpenAI API Integration:** Workshop Builder is built from the ground up to leverage the OpenAI API, providing advanced AI reasoning, professional output standards, and comprehensive error handling throughout the system.

 2.  **Multi-Agent Orchestration:** Workshop Builder operates as a sophisticated system of specialized AI agents, each responsible for a distinct phase of the workshop creation pipeline.
-This modular design follows Codex framework best practices for agent coordination and communication.
+This modular design follows best practices for agent coordination and communication.

 3.  **Topic-Driven Generation with Deep Research:** The entire process is initiated by providing a single "topic" string.
 The system then conducts comprehensive research using Gemini Flash 2.5's deep research capabilities before generating structured workshop content.

-4.  **Advanced AI-Powered Transformation:** A core principle is the transformation of extensive research data into highly structured, professional-grade educational content using OpenAI Codex CLI integration with sophisticated prompt engineering.
+4.  **Advanced AI-Powered Transformation:** A core principle is the transformation of extensive research data into highly structured, professional-grade educational content using direct OpenAI API integration (specifically the Chat Completions API) with sophisticated prompt engineering.

-5.  **AGENTS.MD Guidance System:** The system implements comprehensive AGENTS.MD files throughout the codebase, providing project-specific AI guidance and review processes following Codex framework best practices.
+5.  **AGENTS.MD Guidance System:** The system implements comprehensive AGENTS.MD files throughout the codebase, providing project-specific AI guidance and review processes.

 6.  **Professional Template-Based Standardization:** All generated files follow enterprise-level standards using advanced Jinja2 templates with comprehensive metadata, validation, and professional formatting.